-2:1 degree or equivalent in any discipline, preferably a social science.
-Will consider appropriate work experience in addition to sound academic background.
+2:1 degree or overseas equivalent in any discipline, preferably social science.
+Will consider work experience in addition to good academic background.

 Months of entry

 The study of environment and development is multi-disciplinary by nature, and the programme seeks to integrate key concepts and perspectives from core social science disciplines.
 The aim is to provide you with an understanding of the issues involved in sustainable development, from both a theoretical and practical perspective.

 While the world is experiencing rapid and unprecedented changes to its natural environment, human societies and economies are also undergoing profound transformations.
 The MSc Environment and Development is intended for those with a primary interest in the linkages between environment and development.
 It provides a rigorous training in the social science dimensions of environmental and development policy, management and evaluation, within a developing country context.